Kalanchoe Care As A Houseplant & In The Garden

-Tip: I trim off the dead flowers, taking the stem all the way down to where it meets the foliage.
-I don’t have to do it too often because the flowers are long lasting, and plainly put, it just looks better this way.
+I trim off the dead flowers, taking the stem all the way down to where it meets the foliage.
+I don’t have to do it too often because the flowers are

 Now, onward to caring for them as a houseplants.
 This is one of the long lasting, blooming plants in our book which you can check out here Keep Your Houseplants Alive.
 At the end of this post, I touch briefly on how to get them to bloom again indoors.
 Hint: it’s not easy.

-Pests: Keep an eye out for mealy bug.
-It leaves behind a residue which looks like specks of cotton.
+Keep an eye out for mealybugs.
+They leave behind a residue which looks like specks of cotton.

 In the video (below) I said that you could see the pot before I painted it.
 Well, here it is.